A veteran "Rust" degenerate with 4.5k hours, a rock, and a dream.

 - G for growth.
 Growth increases the speed at which a plant grows.

 - H for hardiness.
-Hardiness improves a plant's durability to harsh conditions such as temperature.
+Hardiness improves a plant's durability to low temperatures.

 - W for water.
 Water increases how much water a plant requires to grow.